tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 Remou ([@FBoyle][4]), [Blog][5]</p>

-* * *SQL Server has been the most predictable, reliable thing in my career, and when it&#8217;s been unpredictable or unreliable, the SQL Server community has been the most predictably, reliably helpful thing around.
+* * *SQL Server has been the most predictable, reliable thing in my career, and when it's been unpredictable or unreliable, the SQL Server community has been the most predictably, reliably helpful thing around.
 Even when SQL is broke, the SQL community makes it a joy.</p>

 Brent Ozar ([@BrentO][6]), [Blog][7]